givemepower8/Phaser3Practices/docs/COC.md

 CC castle can have donated siege machine (wall wrecker / stone slammer / battle blimp)

-With upgraded clan castle, the CC troop housing capacity is 35 and 1 spell.
+With upgraded clan castle, the CC troop housing capacity is 35 and 1 spell housing space.

 Maximize the hero levels.